kmmiio99o/Themes/README.md

 <br>Every theme have credits and can be used by everyone!</br>
 <br>This repository is only to get easy acces to them.</br>
 <br>ALL SCREEN'S I MADE ON OLD UI CAN BE BUGGY OR EVEN BROKEN</br>
-I CANT SAID THEY ARE GOING TO WORK 100% FINE
+I CAN'T SAID THEY ARE GOING TO WORK 100% FINE.

 [def]: https://github.com/kmmiio99o/Themes/blob/main/fixes-for-old-UI.css
 <details>